 Decline in Customers' Businesses.
 The Company's sales are based significantly on end-user demand for products in key industrial sectors.
 Many of these sectors periodically experience economic declines, which may be exacerbated by other economic factors.
 These factors may also adversely affect the Company's business by extending sales cycles and reducing revenue.
 These economic factors may cause the Company's customers to reduce the size of their workforce or cut back on operations and may lead to a reduction in renewals of licenses or maintenance contracts with the Company.
-The Company's customers may request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's operating results.
+The Company's customers may request discounts or extended payment terms on new products or seek to extend payment terms on existing contracts, all of which may cause fluctuations in the Company's future operating results.
 The Company may not be able to adjust its operating expenses to offset such fluctuations because a substantial portion of the Company's operating expenses is related to personnel, facilities and marketing programs.
 The level of personnel and related expenses may not be able to be adjusted quickly and is based, in significant part, on the Company's expectation for future revenue.

 Risks Associated with International Activities.
 A majority of the Company's business comes from outside the United States and the Company has customers that supply a wide spectrum of goods and services in virtually all of the world's major economic regions.
 As the Company continues to expand its sales presence in international regions, the portion of its revenue, expenses, cash, accounts receivable and payment obligations denominated in foreign currencies continues to increase.
 If any of the foreign economies in which the Company does business deteriorate or suffer periods of uncertainty, the Company's business and performance may be negatively impacted through reduced customer spending, changes in purchasing cycles or timing, reduced access to credit for its customers, or other factors impacting the Company's international sales and collections.
+The Company's results may also be negatively impacted by geopolitical tensions, which may result in increased economic volatility.

 As a result of its increasing international activities, the Company has revenue, expenses, cash, accounts receivable and payment obligations denominated in foreign currencies.
 As a result, the Company is subject to currency exchange risk.
 The Company's revenues and operating results are adversely affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar weakens.
 As a result, changes in currency exchange rates will affect the Company's financial position, results of operations and cash flows.
 In the event that there are economic declines in countries in which the Company conducts transactions, the resulting changes in currency exchange rates may affect the Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company's financial position, results of operations and cash flows.
-The Company is most impacted by movements in and among the Japanese Yen, Euro, British Pound, Korean Won, Indian Rupee, Russian Rouble and U.S. Dollar.
-The Company seeks to reduce these risks primarily through its normal operating and treasury activities, but there can be no assurance that it will be successful in reducing these risks.
+The Company is most impacted by movements in and among the Euro, Japanese Yen, South Korean Won, British Pound, Canadian Dollar, Indian Rupee and U.S. Dollar.
+The Company seeks to reduce currency exchange transaction risks primarily through its normal operating and treasury activities, but there can be no assurance that it will be successful in reducing these risks.